bayeslife/readinglist/MVR.md

 # Most Valuable Reads

+2019-07 [Comparing big data messaging](https://blog.scottlogic.com/2018/04/17/comparing-big-data-messaging.html#references)  Found this to be a good review of Kafka vs Cloud Streaming solutions.

 2019-06 [Explore, Expand, Exploit](https://www.youtube.com/watch?v=FlJN6_4yI2A) - This discusses the need for different measures of success at different stages in a product life cycle.
 In explore you need lots of attempts...whereas in exploit you are looking for incremental improvements.

 2019-05 [Red-Green-Refactor](https://www.youtube.com/watch?v=EZ05e7EMOLM) - This has been a breath of fresh air as it address how to minimize writing tests but get the benefits of TDD.